BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/02-operators/README.md

 While the comparison operators will not often be used in a situation as shown in the previous code, they will often be used to make decisions in code.

-## Conditional Operators
+## Logical Operators

 More complex conditional expressions can be created by combining multiple conditional expressions.
-This can be achieved by using the conditional operators.
+This can be achieved by using the logical operators.

-The table below gives an overview of the available conditional operators in C++.
+The table below gives an overview of the available logical operators in C++.

 | Operator | Description |
 |---|---|